 We recommend that you don’t use the repurposed gasoline in your car or anyone else’s.
 Reserve it for outdoor vehicles (e.g. lawnmower) or power tools, instead.

-We also recommend getting rid of the old gas instead of repurposing it.
-Even though fuel can be quite expensive, the little money you’ll save won’t be worth the potential harm impure gasoline can cause your engine.
+In fact, it’s a good idea to get rid of the old gas instead of repurposing it.
+Even though fuel can be quite expensive, the little money you’ll save won’t be worth the potential harm impure gasoline can cause an engine or motor.

 Gas Disposal Tips